Companies that use Virtuous

 Analyzed and validated by Henley Wing Chiu

-Virtuous We detected 399 customers using Virtuous and 19 companies that churned or ended their trial.
-The most common industry is Non-profit Organizations (38%) and the most common company size is 11-50 employees (36%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Virtuous We detected 408 companies using Virtuous and 20 companies that churned.
+The most common industry is Non-profit Organizations (38%) and the most common company size is 11-50 employees (35%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login